-Select one or more power motivators that will pull and push you through the early days of quitting and during tough situations down the road.
-Pull motivators are things you want.
-Push motivations are things you do not want.
+Select one or more powerful motivators that will pull and push you through the early days of quitting and during tough situations down the road.
+Pull motivators are things you want and bring you pleasure.
+Push motivations are things you do not want and bring you pain.
 Here are some possibilities.

 - Girl/boy friend

 - 6-Pack Abs

 Push Motivators = Pain

 - Job loss

 Note: Alcohol is classified as a group 1 carcinogen by the World Health Organization, similar to arsenic and asbestos.

 5. Prepare for quitting alcohol.

 An important part of quitting alcohol is preparation.
 Here’s are some suggestions.

 - Stock up on healthy foods.